annotorious/project-website-source/content/guides/contributing-ui-translations.md

 # Contributing UI Translations

-We want to make our software available in as many languages as possible.
-If you want to help: providing a translation is easy - and because there are not many labeled user interface elements, it's also not a lot of work.
+We want to make our user interface available in as many languages as possible.
+If you want to help: providing a translation is easy - and because there are not many labeled elements, it's not a lot of work.

 ## Message Dictionaries

-The user interface labels are part of the `recogito-client-core` package, [located here](https://github.com/recogito/recogito-client-core/tree/master/src/i18n).
-In this folder you will find
-`messages` files, one file for each available translation.
+The user interface labels are part of `recogito-client-core`, a JavaScript package for common code shared between Annotorious and RecogitoJS.
+In [this folder](https://github.com/recogito/recogito-client-core/tree/master/src/i18n) you will find `messages` files, one file for each available translation.

 Each `messages` file is a dictionary of the default English labels and their translations.
 For example, here's what the German translation file `messages_de.json` looks like.